 As a woman training and competing Brazilian jiu jitsu, it’s easy to get frustrated when trying to buy gear that fits your properly.
 Things are getting better as more and more women are getting into bjj, but the truth is that most companies design their attire for men.
 It’s very easy for men to go out and buy new gis, rashguards and spats, but you might have a lot of trouble.
-You are not built as a man; you’re shoulders are narrower, hips and waist are smaller and bust is larger.
+You are not built as a man; your shoulders are narrower, hips and waist are smaller and bust is larger.
 Things built for men simply might not fit you.

 Your rash guard is very important in your training and competition, especially as a woman.
 You don’t want to be rolling in a t-shirt for more reasons than men.
 Not only will you have to deal with a heavy cotton shirt that is saturated with sweat, but it can lift up and expose parts of you that you’re not necessarily comfortable showing, especially during bjj practice.